Goshen Township Historical Society

 The Society has restored the house to the original early 1800's authenticity as a part of our community's history and heritage, and as an educational facility for the students of the school district.

 It is believed the log cabin was built around 1804 by German craftsmen for Jacob Stroup.
 The house and farm were purchased by James Cook in 1875.
-The Cooks lived and farmed this property in Goshen for over 100 years.
+The Cooks lived and farmed this property for over 100 years.
 Miss Aurelia E. Cook, heir and member of the original Cook family, was a revered teacher in the Goshen School system.
 Miss Cook devoted her life to the education of the Goshen community.
-She lived on the farm in the log house (which received additions and many other modifications over time) until her death in 1995.
-It is fitting that the Goshen schools, to which Miss Cook devoted her life, can be viewed from her old family home.
+She lived on the farm in the log house (which received several additions and modifications over time) until her death in 1995.
+It is fitting that today the Goshen schools, to which Miss Cook devoted her life, can be viewed from her old family home.